philippabele/developers-guide-to-linux/01_basic_commands/110_archives/112_archiving_files.md

 ```

 ## Exercise
-- Read tars man page to learn more about it
+- Read tars man page to learn more about it.
 - Pack the file *111_exercise* into an archive, append the file *112_exercise*.
+Gzip the archive.